Aryan Valley

-Aryan Valley, historically known as Dah Hanu valley or region, is an area comprising four villages — Dah and Hanu in Leh district, and Garkon and Darchik in Kargil district — and associated hamlets in Central Ladakh, India.
+Aryan Valley, historically known as Dah Hanu region, is an area comprising four village clusters — Dah and Hanu in Leh district, and Garkon and Darchik in Kargil district — in Central Ladakh in India.
+It is inhabited by Brokpa people of Dardic origin.
 Until its absorption into the Maryul kingdom, Brokpa chiefs wielded nominal autonomy in the region.

 The current name originated in the tourism industry c.
-2010 to market the Brokpas, the local inhabitants, as being the primordial Aryans.
-However, the existence of any such linkage has been refuted by anthropologists and geneticists.
+2010 to market the Brokpas, the local inhabitants, as being the primordial Aryans..However, it lacks scientific proof.

 Geography and economy

-Historically, the area was known as Dah Hanu valley or region to the British administrators, and as Brog Yul, "Hill country," in Tibetan.
-The villages and hamlets are situated 70 km from Kargil; they lie south of the Hindukush-Karakoram mountain range at an elevation of 9000–10000 feet.
+Historically, the area was known as Dah Hanu region to the British administrators, and as Brog Yul, "Hill country," in Tibetan.
+The villages and hamlets are situated 70 km east of Kargil along narrow valley of the Indus River at an elevation of 9000–10000 feet.

 Agriculture — especially the cultivation of fruits like apricots and grapes — is the main driver of the economy.

 History

 Brokpas

 The region is inhabited by the Brokpas — an exonym, used by the Ladakhis (lit.
-Highlanders) —, who are a sub-group of the Shin people.
+Highlanders) — who are a sub-group of the Shin people.
 From their oral history, it can be reasoned that Dah-Hanu region was first occupied c.
-10th century by a group of migratory Shinas who practiced the largely-animist ancient Dardic religion, and staked claim to the Minaro ethnic identity.
-About six hundred years hence, another group of Shinas — influenced by Hinduism and Buddhism — migrated to Dah-Hanu, fomenting a conflict but yet chose to live together.
+10th century by a group of migratory Shins who practiced the largely-animist ancient Dardic religion, and staked claim to a "Minaro" ethnic identity.
+About six hundred years hence, another group of Shins — influenced by Hinduism and Buddhism — migrated to Dah-Hanu, fomenting a conflict but yet chose to live together.
 Until its absorption into the Maryul kingdom, their chiefs wielded nominal autonomy in the region.

-Uninfluenced by Islam to any significant extent, the Brokpas of Dah-Hanu maintained a unique culture unlike most of neighboring Shinas.
+Uninfluenced by Islam to any significant extent, the Brokpas of Dah-Hanu maintained a unique culture unlike most of neighboring Shins.